 Typically no. It is more difficult to find a paid internship.
 However, some level of "stipend" may be offered at some agencies.

 Additionally, the student should plan to complete HSC 495 1-2 semesters prior to their internship.
 The internship itself will be completed the last semester before graduation, typically in Spring or Summer semester.

 How much time does the internship take?

-The internship for majors is for 360 clock hours.
-The internship for minors is 180 clock hours.
-The internship should be completed in one semester.
+The internship is completed in 360 clock hours.
+The internship must be completed in one semester.

 How long is the internship?

 Interns earn 6 credit hours in HSC 479.

 Do I have to interview with an agency to get an internship?